yvanroan/HeyDJ/README.md

 3) User sending request

     You should have hopefully reached the user screen now.
-All you have to do is enter the correct spelling of both the artist and the title you have in mind. note that if the song does not exist your request won't be sent and in some rare cases, the song might not exist in our api.
+    All you have to do is enter the correct spelling of both the artist and the title you have in mind.
+    Note that if the song does not exist your request won't be sent and in some rare cases, the song might not exist in our api.

-4) DJ recieving and processing request
+5) DJ recieving and processing request

     You would have to reload your screen to see the request being sent. (working on making this more efficient) The songs recieved are in the Dj's stack and he can either play them or just straight up remove them.